kueiapp/typescript-express-cosmodb/README.md

-Build a Web App sample using Node.js and Vue in TypeScript and MySQL
+Build a Web App sample using Node.js and Vue in TypeScript and CosmosDB and async/await Functions
 ============
 ## setup by the commands below #
 1. Installation from package.json